 You can rely on your Stamford attorney for slip and fall (premises liability) to assign a monetary value to your case and fight diligently for favorable compensation.

-At Kennedy, Johnson, Schwab & Roberge, L.L.C., we handle all Slip and Fall cases on a contingency fee basis.
+At Kennedy, Johnson, Schwab & Roberge, P.C., we handle all Slip and Fall cases on a contingency fee basis.
 This means that we do not get paid unless and until you receive a settlement or a jury award.

 Schedule a free, confidential consultation with a skilled Connecticut personal injury lawyer today.
 Contact us online or call our New Haven law firm directly at 203-865-8430.